MiloszKrajewski/Hangfire.Storage.MySql/README.md

 As far as I understand `Hangfire.MySqlStorage` was first (and is listed on Hangfire website as 3rd party driver).
 It was not released for .NET Core (.NET Standard) for a very long time though so unofficial fork has been created, `Hangfire.MySql.Core`, which main purpose was: .NET Core.
 It also included few fixes but nothing revolutionary.
-After a while original `Hangfire.MySqlStorage` caught up with .NET Core and some fixed (nothing revolutionary either).
+After a while original `Hangfire.MySqlStorage` caught up with .NET Core and some fixes (nothing revolutionary either).

 Unfortunately, there are still more serious bugs which reveal themselves under load.

-If you see exceptions saying `Too many connections`, `Deadlock found when trying to get lock; try restarting transaction`, `Transaction branch was rolled back: deadlock was detected`, or something like `Timeout expired` you are probably having concurrency problems with dead-locking.
+If you see exceptions saying `Too many connections`, `Deadlock found when trying to get lock; try restarting transaction`, `Transaction branch was rolled back: deadlock was detected`, or something like `Timeout expired` you are probably having concurrency problems related to deadlocks.

 You can find some signs that authors tried to address those issues, like some `SET SESSION TRANSACTION ISOLATION LEVEL READ UNCOMMITTED` here and there but this is not solving problems in high-load